Skip to content

 When automation is worth it.
 And when it isn't.

-Half of our job is saying no. This is the test we apply before proposing anything.
+This is the test we apply before proposing anything.

 Worth it when…